Tradeline Eligibility Criteria Explained

 Know exactly what qualifies you to be added to an authorized user tradeline—and what to look for before selecting a listing.

 Need to view available tradelines?
 Go back to Buy Tradelines for pricing, packages, and inventory.
+Explore more tradeline education and credit strategies on the Tradeline Score homepage.

 At Tradeline Score, we’ve noticed that many first-time sellers are surprised by how simple the process can be once they meet the basic tradeline eligibility criteria.
 In most cases, if your credit card has been open for at least two years, carries a low balance, and has a perfect payment history, it may already qualify.
 We typically recommend checking your statement date and usage before listing, as these factors can affect your posting success.

 Some of our top-performing sellers started with just one qualifying card and scaled gradually as they became more familiar with the platform.
 What worked best for them wasn’t just the account itself—it was their consistency.
 Meeting the initial tradeline eligibility criteria is only the beginning; maintaining on-time removals, monitoring usage, and responding to support requests all play a role in long-term success.
+Sellers who revisit the eligibility criteria for tradelines as they grow tend to avoid common mistakes and scale more effectively.

 We believe the best sellers are those who treat the process with care and transparency.
 That’s why our platform was designed to make it easy to verify whether your cards are eligible—and why our team is always available to review your account if you’re not quite sure.
 If you’re ever uncertain about a detail, just ask.
-In most cases, we can walk you through eligibility in under five minutes.
+In most cases, we can walk you through tradeline eligibility criteria in under five minutes.

 Understanding how authorized user accounts impact credit is an important part of meeting tradeline eligibility criteria.
 According to research from the Consumer Financial Protection Bureau (CFPB), nearly 1 in 10 consumers begin building credit through authorized user tradelines—often as their first step into credit visibility.
 This insight highlights how properly structured and eligible tradelines can play a strategic role in helping individuals strengthen or establish a credit profile.